Persistent Data Container (PDC)¶

 Tip

-It is considered good practice to reuse Identifier
+It is considered good practice to reuse Identifier objects.
+They can be constructed with either:

 - A

-identifier - A
+Plugininstance and aStringidentifier - A

 The first option is often preferred as it will automatically use the plugin's namespace.
 However, the second option can be used if you want to use a different namespace or access the data from another plugin.